Insight

 Routledge, 2016.
 He designs and conducts

-courses, workshops and silent
+courses, workshops and silent retreats.

-retreats.
-He has been teaching
+He has been teaching mindfulness and the four

-(loving kindness, compassion, appreciative
+heart qualities (loving kindness, compassion,

-joy and equanimity) to the general public,
+appreciative joy and equanimity) to the

-clinical populations, therapists and other
+therapists and other professionals since 1991.

-in a range of therapies including CFT.
-As a
+CEB and trained in a range of therapies

-meditator and meditation teacher he began
+teacher he began training in Buddhist

-training in Buddhist meditation practices in
+meditation practices in 1975, living in

-late 1970s.
-Though mostly within the
+Though mostly within the Theravada he has also

-Tibetan Mahayana and Zen traditions.
+practiced within Tibetan Mahayana and Zen

 |